damianhakert/damianhakert.github.io/source/handbook/security/index.md

 1Password is a password manager.
 Ideally you memorize one strong password - hence the name - and let 1Password generate and manage strong, unique passwords for every site for which you have a login.

-GitLab, Inc. is currently evaluating [1Password for Teams] during its beta period.

 ### Terms<a name="1password-terms"></a>